nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Network samples
 ===============

-The nRF Connect SDK provides the following samples for the nRF53 network core:
+The |NCS| provides the following samples for the nRF53 network core:
 * :ref:`zephyr:bluetooth-hci-rpmsg-sample` - a Zephyr sample that implements a Bluetooth Low Energy controller.
   This sample must be programmed to the network core to run standard Bluetooth Low Energy samples on nRF5340.

   You might need to adjust the Kconfig configuration of this sample to make it compatible with the peer application.
   For example:

   * :option:`zephyr:CONFIG_BT_MAX_CONN` must be equal to the maximum number of connections supported by the application sample.
-  * If the application sample uses specific Bluetooth LE functionality, this functionality must be enabled in the network sample as well.
+  * If the application sample uses a specific Bluetooth LE functionality, this functionality must be enabled in the network sample as well.
     For example, you must modify the configuration of the network sample to make it compatible with the :ref:`ble_throughput` sample::

       CONFIG_BT_CTLR_TX_BUFFER_SIZE=251